timsort/cpp-TimSort/README.md

 available.

 `gfx::timsort` also has a few additional features and guarantees compared to `std::stable_sort`:
-* It can take a [projection function][projection] after the comparison function.
-The support is a bit rougher than in the linked article or the C++20 standard library: unless [`std::invoke`][std-invoke] is available, only instances of types callable with parentheses can be used, there is no support for pointer to members.
+* It can take a [projection function](https://ezoeryou.github.io/blog/article/2019-01-22-ranges-projection.html) after the comparison function.
-* It can be passed a range instead of a pair of iterators, in which case it will sort the whole range.
+* It can also be passed a range instead of a pair of iterators, in which case it will sort the whole range.
 * This implementation of timsort notably avoids using the postfix `++` or `--` operators: only their prefix equivalents are used, which means that timsort will work even if the postfix operators are not present or return an incompatible type such as `void`.